List of chief rabbis of Israel and Mandatory Palestine

 The Chief Rabbi of Israel is a religious appointment that began at the time of the British Mandate in Palestine, and continued through to the State of Israel.
-The post has two nominees, one for the Ashkenazi communities that came from Europe, and one for the Sefaradi communities from North Africa and the Middle East.
+The post has two nominees, one for the Ashkenazi communities that came from Europe, and one for the Sefaradic communities from North Africa and the Middle East.
 In recent times the post has become more political than religious.

 List of chief rabbis

 Chief Rabbinate Council

 The chief rabbis also head the Chief Rabbinate Council.
 These rabbis are usually appointed from the chief rabbis of major cities or regions in Israel.

 Among the roles of the council is giving out kosher certification, nominating rabbis able to perform wedding ceremonies, appointing rabbis of cities and appointing religious judges who are able to sit on a Beth Din.

 The current members of the council are: